A few of my favorite Thanksgivukkah images.

 Maybe I just get colds with allergy symptoms instead of cold symptoms?
 It seems clear this is not a life threatening situation so I’m calm, and glad to be doing something about it however slowly.

 I’ve heard it’s very easy to buy the small weaving loom and rubber bands, and off you go.
-Kaitlin made one for me so now I have a cool, colorful, stretchy bracelet too!
+Rome made one for me so now I have a cool, colorful, stretchy bracelet too!

 STILL, and a very long way to go.